Updated to work on Raspbian Buster and tested with Raspberry pi 3, 3B+ and 4.

 Recommended Optional Libraries

-There are also other libraries to install that will come in handy when you do object detection and other projects, so I highly recommend you also install these.
+There are also other libraries to install that will come in handy when you do object detection and other projects, so I highly recommend you to also install these.

 The first library is NumPy — a library that makes array operations in Python easy to perform.
 Install NumPy by typing the following command: